doctorray117/minecraft-ondemand/cdk/README.md

 ## Configuration

+Configuration values can all be passed in as environment variables or by using a `.env` file created from [`.env.sample`](./.env.sample).
+Environment variables will take precedence over configuration values set in `.env`.

 | Config                        | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                | Default              |
 | ----------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------- |
 | DOMAIN_NAME                   | **Required** Domain name of existing Route53 Hosted Zone.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  | --                   |